A Galois connection between classical and intuitionistic logics. I: Syntax: Symmetries and redundancy

 \begin{proposition} The following holds in QHC.

-(a) $\Box(\wn\alpha\land \wn\beta)\Iff \wn\alpha\land \wn\beta$;
+(a) $\turnstile\Box(\wn\alpha\land \wn\beta)\Tofrom \wn\alpha\land \wn\beta$;

-(b) $\Box(\wn\alpha\lor \wn\beta)\Iff \wn\alpha\lor \wn\beta$;
+(b) $\turnstile\Box(\wn\alpha\lor \wn\beta)\Tofrom \wn\alpha\lor \wn\beta$;

-(c) $\Box\exists x\, \wn\alpha(x)\Iff\exists x\, \wn\alpha(x)$;
+(c) $\turnstile\Box\exists\tr x\, \wn\alpha(\tr x)\Tofrom\exists\tr x\, \wn\alpha(\tr x)$;

-(d) $\nabla(\oc p\land \oc q)\Iff \oc p\land \oc q$;
+(d) $\turnstile\nabla(\oc p\land \oc q)\Tofrom \oc p\land \oc q$;

-(e) $\nabla(\oc p\to \oc q)\Iff \oc p\to \oc q$;
+(e) $\turnstile\nabla(\oc p\to \oc q)\Tofrom \oc p\to \oc q$;

-(f) $\nabla\forall x\, \oc p(x)\Iff\forall x\, \oc p(x)$. \end{proposition}
+(f) $\turnstile\nabla\forall\tr x\, \oc p(\tr x)\Tofrom\forall\tr x\, \oc p(\tr x)$. \end{proposition}

-It is easy to see that these assertions are equivalent to their special cases for problems in the image of $\oc$ and for propositions in the image of $\wn$.
+It is easy to see that these assertions are equivalent to their special cases for i-formulas in the image of $\oc$ and for c-formulas in the image of $\wn$.
 Those special cases are in turn parallel to \cite{M0}*{\ref{int:QS4-McKinsey} and \ref{int:Goedel-Gentzen}}.

-\begin{proof}[Proof. (a,d)] These follow from \ref{move-box-diamond} using $\wn\oc\wn\alpha\iff \wn\alpha$ or $\oc\wn\oc p\iff \oc p$. \end{proof}
+\begin{proof}[Proof. (a,d)] These follow from \ref{move-box-diamond} using $\turnstile \wn\oc\wn\alpha\tofrom \wn\alpha$ or $\turnstile \oc\wn\oc p\tofrom \oc p$. \end{proof}